Alfresco/alfresco-ng2-components/docs/angular-migration/angular-17-18.md

 npx nx run-many --target=build --skip-nx-cache
 ```

-Work through all the problems topic by topic.
 If blocked by linting issues, disable the linting rules in the affected files.
 You can re-enable them in the next step.

 ### Lint jobs